Minderoo-OceanOmics-Centre-UWA/qPCR_setup_pooling/README.md

 - `skip_plates`: How many plates would you like to skip?
 Allows different values for each assay.
 - `skip_samples`: How many samples would you like to skip?
 Allows different values for each assay.
 Can be used with skip_plates (e.g., you can skip 2 plates and 10 samples).
 - `strategy`: Can be "UDI" for unique dual-index, or "UC" for unique combinatorial
+- `prefix`: This will be added as a prefix to your files

 ### meta_to_plates() input